hangxie/aws-cfn-ls/README.md

-# aws-cfn-ls
+# aws-utils
-List AWS resources belong to a CloudFormation stack recursively
+Small utilities to make life with AWS easier